learn-co-curriculum/phase-0-macos-env-introduction/README.md

 1. Click on the "Spotlight Search" magnifying glass icon in the top-right corner of your window
 2. Type "Finder" and open the application
-3. Find and open the “Desktop” folder in your "Finder" application
+3. Find and open the "Desktop" folder in your "Finder" application

 ### View your desktop in the "Command Prompt" shell